 - Stainless steel blade with permanently etched ruler markings (in. and cm)

 You can never go wrong by checking your table saw’s accuracy, which is easy with the Kapro Magnetic Lock Combination Square.
 Wouldn’t you know?
 My blade was slightly out of true with the table.
 The Kapro would probably be worth its price right there.
 You can also square the blade to the miter slot with a combination square.

 Pro Tip: you should be sure that your table saw is unplugged before making any of these adjustments.

-This tool innovates away the common locking nut with strong magnets that hold the ruler instead.
+The Kapro 325M innovates away the common locking nut with strong magnets that hold the ruler instead.
 It means that you don’t have to hold the precise measurement steady as you tighten the nut and, of course, don’t have to loosen it when you’re done.
 You simply push and pull the ruler through the square head’s magnetic field.
 The magnets create a strong resistance to movement so you can be confident that the ruler will stay where you set it.

 At first, I was worried that this would scratch the ruler.
 But I didn’t see any scratches during the course of the review.
 The hash marks are etched, so there’s little danger of them wearing off.
 Kapro doesn’t indicate whether the magnets are rare-earth or not, but there’s no initial cause for concern.